-Education and training policies and procedures should reference existing legislation and policy documents provided by the DoL, SAQA, the DHET, QCTO and SETAs.
+Education and training policies and procedures should reference existing legislation and policy documents provided by the DoL, SAQA, DHET, QCTO and SETAs.
 This reference is placed at the top of your policy or at the end.
 I often drop a table at the beginning of the policy and also add a listing of all the legislation the QMS refers to in an attachment.

 |Reference Document Examples|

 |Legislation & Policy Frameworks||SAQA National policy for the Implementation of the Recognition of Prior Learning|

 |Internal DocumentsDocuments (policies and procedures) that the RPL policy is usually linked to.||Appeals policy|

 2. Policy Headings